-If you run a business, you should definitely be giving some thought to how you’re going to protect your business’s assets going forward, as well as your own that might be linked to the business in some way.
+If you run a business, you should definitely be giving some thought to how you are going to protect your business’s assets going forward, as well as your own that might be linked to the business in some way.

 All of this can be pretty complicated if you have no experience of dealing with such matters.
-That’s why it’s so important to learn now and start getting this right as soon as you can.
+That is why it is so important to learn now and start getting this right as soon as you can.

 There are some things that you can focus on doing in order to protect your assets better, and these are not all as complicated you might expect them to be.

-Many of the things we’re going to talk about are very simple and straightforward, but that doesn’t make them any less important or valuable for your business going forward.
-Read on and learn more now.
+Many of the things we are going to talk about are very simple and straightforward, but that doesn’t make them any less important or valuable for your business going forward.
+Read on and learn more about company asset protection now with 7 top tips.

-First of all, you need to make sure that you’re keeping proper track of your assets because this will help you to ensure you don’t miss out any of the little things and forget to protect them.
+First of all, you need to make sure that you are keeping proper track of your assets because this will help you to ensure you don’t miss out any of the little things and forget to protect them.

 Keep track of everything your business owns and think about how you can protect it.
 Part of this should include tracking your inventory, and this can be done by making use of a decent inventory management software solution.